alexgolec/tda-api/docs/order-builder.rst

 ++++++++++++++++++++

 Together, these fields control when the order will be placed and how long it will remain active.
-Note ``tda-api``'s templates place orders that are active for the duration of the current normal trading session.
+Note ``tda-api``'s :ref:`templates <order_templates>` place orders that are active for the duration of the current normal trading session.
 If you want to modify the default session and duration, you can use these methods to do so.

 .. autoclass:: tda.orders.common::Session
   :members: